skupperproject/skupper-docs/input/kube-yaml/service-exposure.md

 A connector binds a local workload to listeners in remote sites.
 Listeners and connectors are matched using routing keys.

-For more information about connectors see [Connector concept][connector]
+There are many options to consider when creating connectors using YAML, see [Connector resource][connector-resource].

 **Procedure**